catamphetamine/write-excel-file/README.md

 })
 ```

+## Images

+This library currently doesn't support inserting images in a spreadsheet, although implementing such feature would be kinda trivial because I've already researched it a bit and described the implementation instructions in a [document](https://gitlab.com/catamphetamine/write-excel-file/-/blob/main/docs/IMAGES.md).

 ## TypeScript

 This library comes with TypeScript "typings".
 If you happen to find any bugs in those, create an issue.